tzipz23/fewpjs-iterators-fndcl-fnexpr-map-lab-2-dc-web-030920/README.md

 ## Demonstrate `map()` With Complex Data Structures

 Let's use the `map()` function on a trickier data structure — a list of robots.
 To start things off, we have an array of robots.
-Now, let's activate all of them.
-An activated robot needs to be marked as such using the `isActivated` boolean, as well as have its number of modes doubled:
+Now, let's create a new array of our robot names, but in all capital letters:

 ```js
 const robots = [